aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to PPTX or Online App" h2="Export OTT to PPTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+OTT to PPTX conversion is a popular task in the world of document automation.
+It is often necessary to convert OTT documents to PPTX format for a variety of reasons, such as to make them easier to share, to make them more compatible with other applications, or to make them more accessible to a wider audience.

+<h2>How Aspose.Total Helps for OTT to PPTX Conversion</h2>

+Aspose.Total for C++ is a powerful suite of file automation APIs that makes it easy to automate OTT to PPTX conversion.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these two APIs, you can easily convert OTT documents to PPTX format.

+First, you can use Aspose.Words for C++ to load your OTT document and convert it to HTML.
+Then, you can use Aspose.Slides for C++ to load the HTML and create a new presentation.
+Finally, you can save the presentation as a PPTX file.

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate OTT to PPTX conversion while using two of it's APIs.
-Load your OTT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTX.
+Aspose.Total for C++ makes it easy to automate OTT to PPTX conversion.
+It is a powerful suite of file automation APIs that can help you quickly and easily convert OTT documents to PPTX format.
+With Aspose.Total for C++, you can easily load your OTT documents, convert them to HTML, and then create a new presentation and save it as a PPTX file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}